colinbatchelor/gdbank/readme.md

 ud
 --
 A conversion of the Annotated Reference Corpus of Scottish Gaelic (ARCOSG) to a dependency treebank.
-You can acquire ARCOSG itself from http://datashare.is.ed.ac.uk/handle/10283/2011
+You can acquire ARCOSG itself from http://datashare.is.ed.ac.uk/handle/10283/2011 (original version) and the latest version from https://github.com/Gaelic-Algorithmic-Research-Group/ARCOSG

 https://github.com/UniversalDependencies/UD_Scottish_Gaelic-ARCOSG/ will contain the final version of this.